Popular Face Painter Transforms Children into Their Favorite Characters (Promoted Post)

 Mellen originally grew up in Massachusetts and started her first company called Silver Bridge Reproductions, where she first dabbled in art and manufactured stencil kits from designs inspired from things she saw in museums across New England.
 She was later asked to stencil designs inside new model homes built by Horizon Homes, Inc. (her family business at the time).

 For the next several years, Mellen sold and manufactured unique wall stencils which she sold to museums which included the Smithsonian Institute in Washington.

 Now the owner of Face Odyssey, Mellen considers herself an artist and sees face painting as her art.
 Her success could be attributed to the attention to detail gained from her wall stenciling business and a constant need to stay competitive in a popular industry.
-Mellen said that competition has dramatically increased over the years and it motivates local face painters to innovate their techniques.
+Mellen said that competition has dramatically increased over the years and it motivates local artists to innovate their face painting techniques.

 Face Odyssey prides itself on knowing children will love the characters they’ve been transformed into.
 Face Odyssey is insured and uses FDA-approved and child complaint face paint and materials that are specifically designed for faces, and it is very professional.
 Mellen only sees continued growth for her company in the coming years.